 We’re biased, of course, but here’s our take on the comparison—including situations where you should choose Istio over Linkerd!

-When to choose Linkerd over Istio
+Why choose Linkerd over Istio?

 In short, you should choose Linkerd if you are focused on Kubernetes and want a service mesh that gets out of your way.
 Unless you have a complex set of requirements that Linkerd simply can’t address, Linkerd will make your life easier.
 Why?